 We are all bored of the word Brexit, however do you see buyers just getting on with living their lives and buying property regardless of what is finally negotiated with the UK?

-From what I see, many English clients are coming back to France to buy a property before Brexit, so that part of their wealth is in the EU.
-On top of that, I think people have no problem living in France even after Brexit, as there are already many other nationalities in this part of France and I believe this interest will continue.
+From what I see, many English clients are coming back to France to buy a property after Brexit, so that part of their wealth is in the EU.
+On top of that, I think people have no problem living in France after Brexit, as there are already many other nationalities in this part of France and I believe this interest will continue.

 Why do you think your area is popular place for property buyers?